Manufacturing in the United Kingdom: Recent trends

 Although the manufacturing sector's share of both employment and the UK's GDP has steadily fallen since the 1960s, data from the OECD shows that manufacturing output has steadily increased in terms of both production and value since 1945.
 A 2009 report from PricewaterhouseCoopers, citing data from the UK Office for National Statistics, stated that manufacturing output (gross value added at 2007 prices) has increased in 35 of the 50 years between 1958 and 2007, and output in 2007 was at record levels, approximately double that in 1958.

 Manufacturing employment has fallen faster in the UK since 1998.
-This started with manufacturing productivity flatlining from 1993 to 1997 and a rise in pound sterling.
+This started with manufacturing productivity flatlining from 1993 to 1997 and a rise in the pound sterling.
 PricewaterhouseCoopers presumed that British manufacturing was less able to adapt to new production immune from Asian competition.
 Since 1993, the UK has also invested less in R&D and adaptation than its OECD competitors.
-However, manufacturing remains an important sector of the modern British economy and the UK is one of the most attractive countries in the world for direct foreign industrial investment in 2003.
+However, manufacturing remains an important sector of the modern British economy, and the UK is one of the most attractive countries in the world for direct foreign industrial investment in 2003.